Bob Schless, Insider Monkey June 18, 2020.

 2. “Investors need discipline to avoid the many unattractive pitches that are thrown, patience to wait for the right pitch, and judgement to know when it is time to swing.”
 Seth Klarman

 If you follow the stock market, everyday you’re going to see plenty of news sources pushing stocks as, “The best COVID-19 proof stocks” or, “The next big trend.”
 Carefully scrutinize everything you read.
 If a particular company passes your checklist, and you develop a strong conviction about it, sit on your hands and wait.
 It’s most likely that during this tumultuous time you will find the right time to buy it.
-In addition, if you own a stock and you see it drop like it did this past Thursday, you may want to add to your position in it.
+In addition, if you own a stock and you see it drop like today, you may want to add to your position in it.
 And if it drops further, once again this could be a time to add more.
 This does take having some cash in reserve, which is a smart thing to have while you’re investing in today’s market

 .3.
 I am convinced that all this poverty in Mexico and in Latin America like it’s happening in China is the opportunity to grow.
 It’s an opportunity for investment.” -Carlos Slim

 While playing the market during the coronavirus pandemic, don’t look at what’s happening now when looking at a particular stock.
 By studying a company’s growth outlook or how/if it’s going to return to pre-coronavirus levels, as well as how it will differentiate itself from its competitors when coronavirus passes and our economy strengthens, you’ll learn the importance of investing for today because of what will happen in the future.
 This is called forward thinking, and is a very important principle to call upon when the stock market is teeter-tawing from good news to bad news and back.